What Is The Best Face Mask For Me?

 A tight fitting mask made with good breathable, filtering materials is the short answer.

 There are now hundreds of patterns and videos circulating the internet on how to make DIY cloth face masks and as many people selling them.
 But when it comes to washable cloth face mask types, we can narrow it down to two different styles:

 The ‘pleated’ mask VS. The ‘fitted’ mask

 The pleated mask is easy and quick to make; you don’t need a pattern or a printer to print out the pattern.
 All that is required is two rectangles of fabric, elastic/string or ribbon.

-Many sewing heroes around the world are making pleated masks for the pandemic going on right now.
+Many sewing heroes around the world are making pleated masks right now.
 You don’t need to be an expert sewer so you can churn them out and get them to where they are needed, fast.
 However, the fit of the pleated mask is not always the best choice.
 They often squish the nose down, gape at the sides and can be a bit bulky.
 And without the addition of a flexible nose-wire, they do not offer a tight fit above the nose.